9 Nonfiction Books You Can Read in a Day

 ‘The Art of War’

 Written by Chinese warrior Sun Tzu in the 5th century BC, The Art of War is widely considered to be one of the best books—if not the best book—about military combat strategy in human history.
 Comprised of 13 chapters, each detailing a separate facet of warfare, the book has been translated into every major language and has thousands of editions in circulation.
 For centuries, it has been cited and praised by world leaders both for its detailed study of military strategy and its philosophical examination of strong, effective leadership.
-If you’re traveling, bring along one of these short books you can finish on your next flight.

 Reading time: 1 hour, 24 minutes